 The non-profit, nonpartisan group applying rigorous science to the analysis of human rights violations around the world.

-Everything from international relations to human rights data courtesy of political institution databases.
+This Ivy League school provides information on everything from international relations, to human rights data — courtesy of political institution databases.

 Data that dives into minor and major violent conflicts around the world.

-Primarily a news and opinion website, but its content is supported by in-depth data and statistical models.
+Primarily a news and opinion website — however, its content is supported by in-depth data and statistical models.

-Another Alphabet-owned resource but with a more academic slant – articles, theses, books, whitepapers etc.
+Another Alphabet-owned resource but with a more academic slant — consisting of articles, theses, books, whitepapers, etc.

-Search articles, retrieve headlines and discover media dating back to 1851.
+A platform through which you can search articles, retrieve headlines, and discover media dating back to 1851.

-Search and download content using your own tools without having to visit AP portals.
+Here, you can search and download content using your own tools — without having to visit AP portals.